ccollicutt/swiftacular/README.md

 ## Requirements

 * Vagrant and Virtualbox
+ * For Ubuntu I am using the official Vagrant Precise64 image
+ * For CentOS 6 I am using the [Vagrant box](http://puppet-vagrant-boxes.puppetlabs.com/centos-65-x64-virtualbox-nocm.box) provided by Puppet Labs
 * Enough resources on your computer to run seven vms

 ## Virtual machines created